mickykun-ar/Trusty-cogs/README.md

 ⚠ This fork contains some cosmetic changes.
-Please use the original repo for your instance of Red, and do not make make any PRs or open issues for this repo.
+Please use the original repo for your instance of Red, and do not make make any PRs or open issues for this fork.

 # Trusty-cogs V3
 [![Red-DiscordBot](https://img.shields.io/badge/Red--DiscordBot-V3-red.svg)](https://github.com/Cog-Creators/Red-DiscordBot)